allenai/scicite/README.md

 * __[`SciCite`](https://s3-us-west-2.amazonaws.com/ai2-s2-research/scicite/scicite.tar.gz)__

 We also run experiments on the ACL-ARC Citations dataset introduced by [Jurgens et al., (2018)](https://transacl.org/ojs/index.php/tacl/article/view/1266).
-The pre-processed dataset is available at:
+The preprocessed dataset is available at:

 * __[`ACL-ARC`](https://s3-us-west-2.amazonaws.com/ai2-s2-research/acl-arc/acl-arc.tar.gz)__

 The format of the datasets are identical and in Jsonlines format (each line is a json object).

-### Setup
+## Setup

 The project needs Python 3.6 and is based on the [AllenNLP](https://github.com/allenai/allennlp) library.